gitMelk/XMbDi/README.md

 each folder should contain only one csv file.

-This first beta should simply create a sqlite database wqith 6 tables corresponding to the aforementioned categories.
+This first **Alpha** should simply create a sqlite database wqith 6 tables corresponding to the aforementioned categories.

 Urgent to do:
 - Time conversion based on a precise time-zone